-Mira Milosevich is Senior Research Fellow for Russia and Eurasia at the Elcano Royal Institute for International and Strategic Studies and Associate Professor at the IE University, School of Global and Public Affairs (Madrid, Spain).
+Mira Milosevich is Senior Analyst for Russia and Eurasia at the Elcano Royal Institute for International and Strategic Studies and Associate Professor at the IE University, School of Global and Public Affairs (Madrid, Spain).

 Her areas of research are Russian disinformation campaigns as an asymmetric military instrument, the global power competition between Russia, China and the U.S., Russia’s role in international security, European-Russian and American-Russian relations, Russia’s ambitions in the post-Soviet space, the Balkans, Latin America and the Middle East.